ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

 Update item:
 : Refers to the content on an edge of the updates graph, which can be either a snapshot or incremental update.
+An update item can be considered as a pair (op, data) where op denotes whether the item is an incremental update or a snapshot, and data is the content of the item.

 ID#i-#j:
-: Denotes the update item (op, data) on a specific edge in the updates graph to transition from version at node i to version at node j, where i and j are the respective sequence numbers of the nodes the edge connects.
+: Denotes the update item on a specific edge in the updates graph to transition from version i to version j, where i and j are the sequence numbers of the source node and the target node of the edge, respectively.

-Information Resource Directory (IRD):
+Receiver set (rs):
-: Contains a list of available information resources provided by an ALTO server that can be requested by ALTO clients, per {{RFC7285}}.
-Each entry in an IRD indicates a URI at which an ALTO server accepts requests, and returns either an information resource or an information resource directory that references additional information resources.
-An ALTO server's IRD MAY define one or more transport information publication services, which ALTO clients use to request new TIPS instances.
-See Section 5 for more details.
+: Contains the set of clients who have requested to receive server push updates.

 ~~~~ drawing
                                    +-------------+